-In considering the nature of the services provided by KPMG, the Audit Committee determined that such services are compatible with the provision of independent audit services.
-The Audit Committee discussed these services with KPMG and our management to determine that they are permitted under the rules and regulations concerning auditor independence promulgated by the SEC to implement the Sarbanes-Oxley Act of 2002, as well as the American Institute of Certified Public Accountants.
+In considering the nature of the services provided by Grant Thornton LLP, the Audit Committee determined that such services are compatible with the provision of independent audit services, except with respect to the payroll services and other financial preparation work in Australia, which were discontinued prior to engagement of Grant Thornton LLP as the independent registered accounting firm.
+The Audit Committee discussed the remaining services with Grant Thornton LLP and our management to determine that they are permitted under the rules and regulations concerning auditor independence promulgated by the SEC to implement the Sarbanes-Oxley Act of 2002, as well as the American Institute of Certified Public Accountants.